Today we have selected Kelly John Rose to take his Interview. He is the CEO of Panda Rose.

 Who are your competitors?
 And how do you plan to stay in the game?

 Our competitors spread a very wide gamut due to the nature of our business.
 However, we plan to stay in the game by continuing to provide quality technical services to our clients at a price they can afford and ensuring that they can continue to operate moving forward.

 Your Final Thoughts

-When researchers studied the behavior of individuals in London during the Blitz (When Germany was bombing them), they expected to find that many people locked down and would have severe disturbances from the stress and trauma of the situation.
-Instead, they discovered that instead of people looking down and being unable to handle it, many of them actually showed the opposite: An almost heroic ordinary bravery.
+When researchers studied the behavior of individuals in London during the Blitz (When Germany was bombing them), they expected to find that many people were locked down and would have severe disturbances from the stress and trauma of the situation.
+Instead, they discovered that instead of people looking down and being unable to handle it, many showed the opposite: An almost heroic ordinary bravery.
 Children would play soccer in the parks while bombs fell around them, parents would go to work every day, and life continued.
 When they asked the question as to why their original predictions were wrong, they discovered that humanity was more resilient than they thought.
 People were originally afraid, but they were more afraid of the fear itself.
-Once they were in the midst of the disaster, they realized they didn’t lock up, and that they could continue on and do what was needed to keep London moving.
-They knew they could make it to the other side and then things would be better.
-Yes, people might die, but that they might also live, so they may as well live well.
+Once they were in the midst of the disaster, they realized they didn’t lock up and could continue and do what was needed to keep London moving.
+They knew they could make it to the other side, and things would be better.
+Yes, people might die, but they might also live, so they may as well live well.

 This is no different.
-This will pass, and all of us will be stronger because of it.
-Business is changing, but in the end, it will be for the better as we all discover a new strength in ourselves and in our teams.
+This will pass, and all of us will be stronger.
+Business is changing, but in the end, it will be for the better as we all discover a new strength in ourselves and our teams.

 - Spokesperson: Kelly John Rose